sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - Second order thinking and Chesterton's fence
         - Chesterton describes the classic case of the reformer who notices something, such as a fence, and fails to see the reason for its existence.
 However, before they decide to remove it, they must figure out why it exists in the first place.
 It means "Do not remove a fence until you know why it was put up in the first place." or " If a fence exists, there is likely a reason for it. "

-        -The test of a first-rate intelligence is the ability to hold two opposing ideas in mind at the same time and still retain the ability to function.
+        - The test of a first-rate intelligence is the ability to hold two opposing ideas in mind at the same time and still retain the ability to function.
 One should, for example, be able to see that things are hopeless yet be determined to make them otherwise.

-    - Markets & Investing
-        - A wash trade is a form of market manipulation in which an investor simultaneously sells and buys the same financial instruments to create misleading, artificial activity in the marketplace.
-First, an investor will place a sell order, then place a buy order to buy from themself, or vice versa.Wash trading works best when the market is thin.
-If your above-fair-price wash trades run into real orders from other traders, you’ll lose money!
-You want to maximize the likelihood that you actually sell to yourself.

-        - One reason stocks tend to have high returns over the long run is to compensate investors for the ever-present risk of losing at least half their money in the short run.

-        - virtue of great investors: skepticism.
-If I've learned anything in decades of reporting on investing, it's that the main product of the financial industry isn't portfolios; it's propaganda.
-And propaganda with numbers, cloaked in jargon, can hit investors like general anesthesia: You just drift off to sleep while financial professionals surgically remove your money.
-            - When someone says, "Studies have shown that...," ask the names of the studies, where they were published and whether this person has read them in full.
-            - When someone describes a "strategy," ask how that differs from a tactic.
-            - When asset managers talk about "sell discipline," ask if they measure how the stocks they sell do after being sold.
-If the firm doesn't know that, how does it know its sell discipline works?
-            - Are these past results based on a backtest?
-            - What do the results look like after trading costs, fees and taxes?
-            - Do these numbers account for survivorship bias?
-            - Who's on the other side of this trade, and why would they let you make so much money?
-            - Is there data on the average performance of people who have tried this in the past?
-How did they do, and what makes me or you so special that we should believe we can do better?
-            - Always read the footnotes.
-Read financial disclosures from back to front, as if they were written in Hebrew or Arabic.
-The stuff you really need to know is almost always near the back.

-    - A great company is a great investment only when you pay the right price for it.

 ## 2022-feb-03 Thu